 However, the Income Portfolio requires you to have a minimum of $10k!

 I do hope that the Income Portfolio’s minimum balance can be reduced in the future.
-That way, it will be more accessible for you.
+That way, it will be more accessible for beginner investors.

 #4 The portfolio can be manually replicated

 It is possible to buy this portfolio on your own.
 You do not have to start with $10k, and you will pay transaction fees instead of management fees.
-As such, it is possible for you to create your own DIY portfolio!
+Therefore, it is possible for you to create your own DIY portfolio!